dhivyabharathis14/hr_dashboard/README.md

 Admins can manage employees, view leave requests, publish announcements, etc.

-Employees can view their own profiles, leave balances, and announcements.
+Employees can view their own profiles, leave balances.

 Role-based routing ensures each user sees only the pages and data relevant to their access level.